Some Reflections on the Poems of Poet Rumi

 Traditionally we have believed that our good deeds from past bring rewards in the form of comforts in this lifetime.
 Having money, fame and beauty make life easier to live.

-Swami Ramakrishna has described a little story – a crow picked up a frog from the earth and was flying high in the sky, and soon after he noticed that all the vultures nearby were coming towards him to attack him, realizing this he dropped the frog and all the vultures stopped chasing him and went down to get the frog.
+Swami Ramakrishna has described a little story – a crow picked up a frog from the earth and was flying high in the sky, and soon after he noticed that all the vultures nearby were coming towards him to attack him, realising this, he dropped the frog and all the vultures stopped chasing him and went down to get the frog.

 © Kishore Chandiramani, Consultant Psychiatrist